openedx-unsupported/edx-developer-docs/docs/index.rst

 Getting Started
 ###############
 In a hurry to start writing code?
-Go setup our `Devstack`_
+Go set up `Devstack`_, our local Docker-based development environment.

 New Contributors
 ################